slackapi/deno-slack-api/docs/triggers/shortcut-triggers.md

 ## Link Triggers

-A link trigger is a trigger that activates when a link is clicked in the Slack client.
-When a link trigger is created, its API response returns a `shortcut_url` which can be pased into the Slack client causing the client to render it as a button.
-Clicking on this button will activate the associated workflow.
-A link trigger includes the common [trigger attributes](./trigger-basics.md#trigger-types) along with an optional shortcut parameter:
+A Link Trigger is an interactive Trigger that activates when a Shortcut is clicked in the Slack client.
+When a Shortcut Trigger is created, its API response returns a `shortcut_url` which can be used in Slack to show a button.
+Clicking on this button will activate the associated Workflow.
+A Link Trigger includes the common [Trigger attributes](./trigger-basics.md#trigger-types) along with an optional shortcut parameter:

 | Parameter name  | Required?     | Description                                                          |
 | ----------------|:-------------:| ---------------------------------------------------------------------|
 | `shortcut`        | No            | Contains information about the [button text](#shortcut-object) of the shortcut          |

-### Shortcut Object
+### Shortcut Configuration

-A Link trigger can contain an optional shortcut object which specifies additional details about the shortcut.
-Currently, the shortcut object is used to specify the button text of the shortcut associated with the trigger and has the following shape:
+A Link Trigger can contain an optional `shortcut` configuration object which specifies additional details about the Shortcut.
+Currently, the `shortcut` object is used to specify the button text of the Shortcut associated with the Trigger and has the following shape:

 ```ts
   shortcut?: {